 Nick Ray is an open-source advocate, WordPress developer, and software architect.
-He has worked in several forms of digital media production, from crafting student-narrated webisodes in Belgium & France for the Pennsylvania State System of Higher Education, to creating mobile apps for the Inter-American Development Bank and University Film & Video Association, to providing infrastructure and web development services through Wide Eye Creative, contributing to the launches of websites for political figures, nonprofits, and the 2016 Democratic National Convention.
+He has worked in several forms of digital media production, from crafting student-narrated webisodes in Belgium & France for the Pennsylvania State System of Higher Education, to creating mobile apps for the Inter-American Development Bank and University Film & Video Association, to providing infrastructure and web development services for national nonprofits.

 In collaboration with Spark Media of DC, he is currently Technology Director for The Search for Harmony, a WordPress plugin that allows students, educators and other creators to remix games for their own education and expression, supported through a grant from the National Endowment for the Humanities.
 The prototype game for this plugin explores the life of George Bridgetower, an Afro-European violin prodigy who worked with Beethoven but has been largely obscured by history.
 Both the plugin and the game are open-source works that continue to evolve.